floresjmjr/e-commerceApp-react-aws/README.md

 * Create form validation for the email, billing and shipping.

 *Currently In Progress*
-* Research and setup the servless architecture component with AWS Gateway and AWS Lambda or in the alternative Netlify Lambda integration.
+* Research and setup the serverless architecture component with AWS Gateway and AWS Lambda or in the alternative Netlify Lambda integration.
 * Learn Redux and make the nav cart display more informative with qty and total price
 * Add Authentication using AWS Cognito and AWS Amplify